-Working with influencers, especially those on Instagram, can be an effective way to advertise your tours and activities–but it can also be risky.
-Here are three things to watch out for when looking for an influencer to support your brand.
+When you’ve mastered the basics of promoting your tour and activity business on social media, it’s time to consider taking the next step.
+Working with influencers, especially those on Instagram and TikTok, can be an effective way to advertise your tours and activities–but it can also be risky.
+Here are three influencer pitfalls to watch out for when looking for an influencer to support your brand.

 Higher follower counts aren’t always better.
 Setting aside the impressive engagement rates and lower costs of smaller influencers, big numbers can also be misleading.